AdoriZahard/hi3er/docs/index.md

 ![Is this too lewd lmao](https://elysian-realm.vercel.app/valkyries/palatinus-equinox.webp)

-### <p align="center">-- Equinox Severance Build</p>
+### <p align="center">-- Guardian Form Build</p>

 !!! note
     Updated to 6.3.
 This build is far stronger, superior and easier compared to Gallop build.
+Guardian Form has a natural close-quarters gather.
+Anyone that's on her screen at the moment of using her Charged ATK will be gathered in front of her Severance.
+It also has a big AoE that hits every one of these mobs.
+And since the 1800% DMG explosion from it has a delay, it means that if the wave was killed by the downward attack, then the next wave will be damaged by Severance and be impaired already, giving it a edge on potential DPS.

 >   Boss to be chosen: Husk Mysticism, then Aponia or Vill-V.